SamXie823/Discord-Trivia-Bot/README.md

 }
 ```

-You can get your bot token from the [Discord Developer Portal](https://discord.com/developers/)
-You can add the bot to a server of your choosing from the [Discord Developer Portal](https://discord.com/developers/)
+Then add the bot to a server of your choosing from the [Discord Developer Portal](https://discord.com/developers/)

 ### 3. Start Bot
 In the main directory - `node main.js`